dcarpintero/machine-learning/llms/Llama-2.md

  - Absolute positional embeddings are removed and instead rotary positional embeddings (RoPE) are added at each layer of the network.

- Llama 2 pretrained models were trained on 2 trillion tokens, and have double the context length than Llama 1.
-Its fine-tuned models have been trained on over 1 million human annotations.*

-LLaMA is a collection of foundation language models ranging from 7B to 65B parameters.
-It is based on the transformer architecture with various improvements that were subsequently proposed.
-The main difference with the original architecture are listed below.

 ![Llama2](../img/llama.jpg)
 *(source: https://ai.meta.com/llama/#inside-the-model)*